taimoor-khan-03/sigma-6.0/README.md

 # sigma-6.0
-all practice work of GIT & GITHUB.
+all practice work of GIT &amp; GITHUB.